LAST UPDATE MADE ON 25/12/2020

 42.1.The presence of air traffic controllers during a multiplayer flight session is not a mandatory prerequisite, though it is strongly recommended at any time when there is ATC personnel involved in the session.

-42.2.Establishing Air Traffic Control during a multiplayer flight session, when it is offered through the company vocal conference server (TS3), so that pilots and controllers may communicate in a multi-channel environment, is reserved to official IV Air Traffic Controllers.
+42.2.Establishing Air Traffic Control during a multiplayer flight session, when it is offered through the company vocal conference server (Discord), so that pilots and controllers may communicate in a multi-channel environment, is reserved to official IV Air Traffic Controllers.

 42.3.To become an official IV Air Traffic Controller, a member must attend and graduate from the ATC School Courses that are held by the group in a virtual flight environment with multiplayer network.